krishADUG/ecn_mpc/Readme.md

 **work in progress**

-This package shows how to perform MPC for a car-like vehicle tracking trajectories on the Centrale Nantes campus.
+This package shows how to perform MPC for a car-like vehicle tracking trajectories.

 3 approaches are proposed: